-- a) future assessable income is derived of a nature and of an amount sufficient to enable the benefit to be realized; - b) the conditions for deductibility imposed by tax legislation continue to be complied with; and - c) the consolidated entity is able to meet the continuity of business and or continuity of ownership tests.
+a) future assessable income is derived of a nature and of an amount sufficient to enable the benefit to be realized; b) the conditions for deductibility imposed by tax legislation continue to be complied with; and c) the conditional entity is able to meet the continuity of by income and or continuity of comparable to the continuity of by income and on a set the continue to be complied with; and c) the consolidated entity is able to meet the continuity of business and or continuity of ownership tests.

-Note 7.
-Current assets - cash and cash equivalents
+riote 9.
+Current assets - Cash and cash equivalents